YalekW5435/PopLib/README.md

     Full Steam API support.
     Adding TIFF support, including SVG and other vector image formats.
     Adding Blender model support (P3D?).
     Full support of HTTP and HTTP/2 (maybe even HTTP/3), example: if one wants to share stats on an external server.
     (Prominent in all of PopCap's games before 2015).

     Full paklib support, with encoding and decoding available.
     Adding some more game examples.
-    Complete rework of the font classes, unified to PopFont, instead of using 3 separate rendering capabilties to render a font.
+    Complete rework of the font classes, unified to PopFont, instead of using 3 separate rendering capabilties to render a font, combining all 3 rendering capabilities and dding more if needed.

     Add support for 3D coordinate systems, used alongside the blender model support in the near future. [?].
     Add an IDE similar to unity or gamemaker but with specific use with this library, along with LawnProject's ResoddedFramework (called PopIDE).
     Code can be edited in another IDE if preferred.
+    Adding a brand new resource generator which picks any parameter from an XML file such as cols, rows, nobits, nopalettes, etc., including other random parameters and tags.
+    A new font generator and tester that can be used alongside the future PopFont class.

 # Licenses
     Please read the respective documents covering the separate licenses included with this library.